This is based on opinion. Please don't list it on a work's trope example list.

 The "4 Minutes Before Death" scene where the Justice Minister dies of a heart attack was probably supposed to be funny in its cartoonishness.
 If you've ever actually seen someone have a heart attack, it's... not.

 Even if you haven't seen someone have a heart attack, it's not funny.

 To elaborate, a list of all the deaths in the game up to that point: rendered unconscious by the shock of a point-blank shotgun wound, then, still unconscious, killed by a subsequent two-story fall; Instant Death Bullet; Instant Death Bullet sniping; Instant Death Bullet shot from an otherwise rather amusing Rube Goldberg machine; crushed by a giant plastic chicken; died instantly in a car crashnote Those last two may be better off reversed.; rendered unconscious in an electric chair explosion, then succumbed to injuries shortly afterward in the moratorium; man spasms around in horrible pain, screaming, reaching for the medicine that would save his life and launching it across the room in his spasmodic state, even knocking his water pitcher that would at least buy him some time off the table, spends his last few moments in utter hopelessness, and just keels over, betrayed by his own body.

-And of course, fail to alter the past on your first try and you'll have to rewatch the whole scene.
-Believe me, it doesn't get any easier to watch.
+And of course, fail to alter the past and you'll have to rewatch the whole scene.
+Believe us, it doesn't get any easier to watch.

 Even though Sissel alters fate repeatedly throughout the course of this game, the victims remember everything about it in full detail, even if it takes them a while to do so.
 This is why Sissel is so desperate about saving the final victim immediately, so that they don't have to experience this pain.